rettema/dev-satisfaction/input/pagecontent/conformance.md

 Note that the conformance verbs - SHALL, SHOULD, MAY - used in this guide are defined by the [FHIR Conformance Rules](http://hl7.org/fhir/conformance-rules.html).

-### Conformance in FHIR R4
+### Conformance in FHIR R5
 In order to claim conformance with this guide, a server:
 * SHALL support the `Observation` resource (read/write).
 * SHALL support the `$get-satisfaction` operation.

-Note that in FHIR R4, there is no representation of Subscription Topics.
-Detailed discussion can be found on the [Satisfaction Components](components.html) page.

 <a name="conformance-artifacts"></a>
 #### Conformance Artifacts
 FHIR Servers claiming conformance to this Implementation Guide must conform to the expectations described in the Capability Statement appropriate to the implemented FHIR version.
-For FHIR R4 servers, this guide defines the [R4 Server CapabilityStatement](CapabilityStatement-dev-satisfaction-server-r4.html).
+For FHIR R5 servers, this guide defines the [R5 Server CapabilityStatement](CapabilityStatement-dev-satisfaction-server-r5.html).

 <a name="profile-support"></a>
 ##### Profile Support
 Profile Support refers to the support of the profiles defined in this guide in a system exposing FHIR resources.
 Specifically, a conformant server:
 * SHALL communicate all profile data elements that are mandatory by that profile's StructureDefinition.
-* SHOULD declare conformance with the Developer Satisfaction Server Capability Statement by including its official URL in the server's `CapabilityStatement.instantiates` element: `http://hl7.org/fhir/uv/dev-satisfaction/CapabilityStatement/dev-satisfaction-server-r4`.
+* SHOULD declare conformance with the Developer Satisfaction Server Capability Statement by including its official URL in the server's `CapabilityStatement.instantiates` element: `http://hl7.org/fhir/uv/dev-satisfaction/CapabilityStatement/dev-satisfaction-server-r5`.
 * SHALL specify the full capability details from the CapabilityStatement it claims to implement, including declaring support for the Developer Satisfaction Profile by including its official URL in the server's `CapabilityStatement.rest.resource.supportedProfile` element for the Observation resource type: `http://hl7.org/fhir/uv/dev-satisfaction/StructureDefinition/DEV-SAT-Observation`

 <a name="must-support"></a>